remisalmon/NNNN-neural-network/README.md

 ### Initialization

-For a 3-layers network with 1 ReLU hidden layers, a Softmax output layer and 2-d inputs and outputs:
+For a 3-layers network with a ReLU hidden layer, a Softmax output layer and 2-d inputs and outputs:

 ```
 nnnn_structure = [